Catholic Church in Australia: Politics

 The Australian Labor Party had largely been supported by Catholics until layman B. A. Santamaria formed the Democratic Labor Party over concerns of Communist influence over the trade union movement in the 1950s.
 The war-time prime minister, John Curtin (Labor), was raised Catholic.
 Ben Chifley (Labor) also served as prime minister from 1945 to 1949.
 In more recent decades, Catholics have led all major parties and served as Prime Ministers and Opposition leader.
 Labor prime ministers Paul Keating (1991–1996) and Kevin Rudd (2007–2010, 2013) were both raised Catholic (though Rudd now identifies as an Anglican).
 Tim Fischer was Deputy Prime Minister and leader of the National Party between 1996 and 1999, was a practising Catholic and later served as the Australian Ambassador to the Holy See between 2008 and 2012.

-The three Liberal Party Leaders of the Opposition between 2007-2013 - Brendan Nelson, Malcolm Turnbull and Tony Abbott - were all Catholics.
+The three Liberal Party Leaders of the Opposition between 2007 and 2013 - Brendan Nelson, Malcolm Turnbull and Tony Abbott - were all Catholics.
 Abbott brought the Party to office in 2013 and was succeeded by Turnbull as Prime Minister in 2015.
 As the connection of the conservative parties to Catholicism has increased in recent decades, so the formerly strong connection between Labor and Catholicism has waned.
 Nevertheless, since losing office in 2013, the Labor Party has been led by Jesuit educated Bill Shorten and the current Prime Minister Anthony Albanese, who describes himself as a "cultural Catholic".
 Shorten, now an Anglican, wrote in his book The Common Good, that he is grateful for his Jesuit education and takes inspiration from the invocation of the Jesuit Pedro Arrupe to be "men for others".
 Politicians including Prime Minister Tony Abbott, and NSW Premier John Fahey studied for the priesthood before politics.
-Michael Tate served as a minister in the Labor Hawke Government and then, after politics, became a Catholic priest.
+Michael Tate served as a minister in the Labor Hawke government and then, after politics, became a Catholic priest.